 How much do dentures cost with Medicare?

 If you have a type of Medicare plan that includes denture coverage, the cost will depend on your dentist’s relationship with the plan.
 Medicare Advantage plans operate on provider networks.
-If your dentist is in your plan’s network, their fees will be dictated by the insurance company.
+If your dentist is in your plan’s network, their fees are set by the insurance company.

 Does the original Medicare plan cover dentures?

-Original Medicare, known as Medicare A and B, does not cover dentures.
+Original Medicare (Medicare A and B) does not cover dentures.
 Part A is hospital insurance and helps with your room and board expenses during a hospital stay.
-Part B is outpatient insurance and helps pay for things like visits to your doctor, lab tests, surgeries, etc.
+Part B is outpatient insurance that helps pay for visits to your doctor, lab tests, surgeries, etc.

-Neither Part included coverage for any dental services, unless they are performed as an emergency service in a hospital setting.
+Neither Part included coverage for any dental services, unless they were performed as emergency services in a hospital setting.

 What types of dentures may be covered under Medicare Part C?